 While that ingredient list might confusing, the sodium additives are FDA-approved for cured meats so that they stay fresh.
 However, sodium nitrite has been medically reported to cause fatigue and headaches in those who consume it often.
 The real bacon is a good sign, but it's highly processed.

 The next contender was Hormel Real Bacon Bits, a fairly familiar pantry staple.
 The ingredient list here is much longer than Oscar Mayer.
 Bacon is the first and only ingredient listed, but it's cured with water, sodium erythorbate, sodium nitrite.
 It may also contain smoke flavoring, sugar, dextrose, brown sugar, sodium phosphate, and potassium chloride.

-The product information seems promising at first, with bacon as the only real ingredient.
+The product information seems promising at first, with bacon as the only real ingredient and hardly any carbohydrates.
 However, the cured aside also shows sodium nitrite.
 Again, this version is highly-processed and you would be best making your own at home.
-You can even find nitrite-free bacon strips in grocery stores.
+You can even find nitrite-free bacon strips in grocery stores or on Amazon.

 3. McCormick Bac'N Pieces Applewood Smoked

-The ingredient listing for this popular McCormick version isn't very promising, though vegans can rejoice because it's totally vegan.
+The ingredient listing for this popular McCormick version isn't very promising, though vegans can rejoice because these are vegan bacon bits.
 There's no real crumbled bacon in these bacon-flavored bits.
-The full ingredient list reads textured soy flour, canola oil, salt, caramel color, natural and artificial flavor, yeast extract, FD&C Red No. 40, natural applewood smoke, disodium inosinate, and disodium guanylate.
+The full ingredient list reads textured soy flour, canola oil, salt, caramel color, natural and artificial flavor, yeast extract, FD&C Red 40, natural applewood smoke, disodium inosinate, and disodium guanylate.